This document has come in effect in December 2011 and will be reviewed periodically: see Change History for a detailed list of changes.

 - The name of your organization

-- A brief description of why you fit the criteria, along with evidence to support the claim
+- A brief description of why you fit the criteria

 - A statement to the effect that you have read this policy and agree to abide by the terms for inclusion in the list, specifically the requirements to regarding confidentiality during an embargo period